diegomarquez/game-builder-examples/game-builder/README.md

 ###### TODO List:

 - Annoying tasks
-    - Rename delegate.js to broadcaster.js (think about a proper name)
-    - Links to explanations of known errors, like requireJS
-        - Normalize Error format.
-Maybe a little module to do so, it should recieve an object type and a message and with that build an error message
-        - Single page in the website
     - Consolidate file generation into single file with a single task
         - asset-map.js
         - config.js